With proper planning, you can assist users in retrieving accidentally deleted items and items that became unavailable because of database damage.

 The user might want to manually delete unwanted restored items.

 The user should file or archive the items that he or she wants within seven days.
-After seven days, unaccessed items are deleted after the amount of time allowed by existing auto-delete settings, as described in Environment Options: Cleanup.
+After seven days, unaccessed items are deleted after the amount of time allowed by existing auto-delete settings.
+For details, see Environment Options: Cleanup.
 If auto-deletion is not enabled, the restored items remain in the mailbox indefinitely.

 After you have set up a restore area and given client users access to it, users can selectively restore individual items into their mailboxes.
 This saves you the work of restoring mailbox items for users and it also saves users the work of deleting unwanted restored items.